Whitespell/slate/source/index.md

 ]
 ```

-This endpoint allows a user to update their user profile.
+This endpoint allows a user to update their user settings, where they can change their email and/or password.

 ### HTTP Request